EnergeticPixels/fastify_steroids/README.md

-# fastify_steroids
+# Fastify on steroids
-kicked up fastify from its initial cli instance
+This is a project to create a 'kicked up' version of fastify from sources that I have learned about.
+This project is very oppinionated!